2021 AP* Seminars Silicon Valley (Online)

 ● To return to classrooms with ready-to-use instructional plans

-Course Agenda
+Agenda

-Day #1
+Day 1:

 ● CED Framework Elements and Planning the AP* course

-● Review and Connections to Curricular Requirements
+● Connections to Curricular Requirements

-● Nuts and Bolts of *AP English Literature and Composition
+● Nuts and Bolts of AP* English Literature and Composition - Ongoing

 ● Close Reading Instructional Activities